nuagesdencre/CI_PracticalPython/README.md

     - Introduction

         I. The inputted data gathered on the Play page is displayed on the Introduction page.
 If data has not been provided yet, I am redirected to the Play page.
-         - Ia.
-If I manually try to access the '/story' URL and data has not been inputted yet, a bad request error is displayed.

         II.
 I can use the back arrow or the navigation bar to check other pages without error messages.
 I can return to the introduction page via the Game Info page or the Home page.

         III.
 Once I click the submit button, the "game start" timestamp is stored in the session.